apache/spark/docs/sql-programming-guide.md

 ## Running the Thrift JDBC server

 The Thrift JDBC server implemented here corresponds to the [`HiveServer2`](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) in Hive 0.12.
-You can test the JDBC server with the beeline script comes with either Spark or Hive 0.12.
+You can test the JDBC server with the beeline script that comes with either Spark or Hive 0.12.

 To start the JDBC server, run the following in the Spark directory: